Pregnancy diet for the first trimester

 Healthy and balanced nutrition are important in every stage of a woman’s life, in particular before and during pregnancy and lactation.

 The Importance of a Balanced Diet in Pregnancy

 Eating and gaining weight during pregnancy is all about finding the balance between sufficient and appropriate nutrient intake that you and your baby need.
-Research has shown that consequences of excessive weight gain during pregnancy, could cause gestational diabetes, hypertension, preeclampsia, eclampsia and a greater probability you will have a Cesarean section.
+Research has shown that the consequences of excessive weight gain during pregnancy, could cause gestational diabetes, hypertension, preeclampsia, eclampsia and a greater probability you will have a Cesarean section.

 It is important that you are aware of what you eat, and therefore focus on the quality of your diet.
 Pregnancy diet in the first trimester should contain the following food groups: